Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Professionalism Assessment

-Students within KHSC-KansasCOM will be assessed on their level of professionalism at the end of each term through the completion of a Professionalism “Rubric” (Grade Card).
+Students within KHSU-KansasCOM will be assessed on their level of professionalism at the end of each term through the completion of a Professionalism “Rubric” (Grade Card).
 Students who demonstrate unprofessionalism will be expected to remediate and improve those behaviors.
 This professionalism assessment is designed to provide students with a clear understanding of their progress towards meeting professionalism standards, acknowledged nationally as those that student physicians need to meet to transition successfully on to residency.

 Examples of unprofessional behavior include, but are not limited to, the following: cheating, dishonesty, disrespect, tardiness, abuse (verbal and physical), illegal activity, discrimination, breach of privacy, substance abuse/impairment, unethical behavior, foul language, and disrespectful or unprofessional use of social media will not be tolerated.